hellflame/argparse/README.md

 }
 ```

-It used `Validate` to do the trick, we'll talk about it later in more detail
+The case above used `Validate` to do the trick, we'll talk about it later in more detail

 Python code is like: